This post is going to be:

 - Wifi drop-outs and retransmissions (this could probably be the cause of points 2, 3 and 4 above)

 But I thought a post here would be useful to show what I’ve done to get a debug environment up and running and so I can come back to what I’ve done here in the future, or else I’ll forget.
+And I’ll also cover what I did to fix the issue – though I must stress this is just my approach to the problem, I’m sure there must be better and probably simpler ways of doing the same.

-It must be said though… this process of debugging two different processor families talking to each other, is not a trivial project.
+It must be said though… this process of debugging two different processor families, talking to each other, is not a trivial project.
 I’ve been using Visual Studio Code for this sort of stuff for 7 or 8 years, debugging all sorts of projects, including remote real-time applications.
 And it still took me many hours to get all this hooked up.
 But it can be done, and here’s how I did it…

 The Setup